Pin Me

 • To coordinate the process from start to end.
 The basic function of a Project Manager is to coordinate and control the process from start to finish.
 This includes specific functions to perform regular progress checks, to coordinate requirements, to monitor quality, etc.

-Very often Project Managers are the main workforce on a project and they do most of the work (especially in small teams, where there isn't enough work for a full-time project manager).
-This means that no matter how you define the primary functions of a Project Manager, it is a position, which requires not only management skills, including some that are not so clear, but also technical expertise.
+Very often Project Managers generate the greatest force on a project and they do most of the work.
+This is especially true in small teams, where there isn’t enough work for a full-time project manager.
+This means that no matter how you define the primary functions of a Project Manager, it is a position that requires not only management skills, including some that are not so clear, but also technical expertise.
 This is why good Project Managers are hard to find and even harder to keep.